 ‘…while they (that is, the Christians in Jerusalem) long for you and pray for you because of the surpassing grace of God that he has given you’.

-That’s the most wonderful gift anyone can give to us, you know - to pray to God for us, to constantly bring our names before the heavenly Father.
+The most wonderful gift anyone can give us is to pray for us.
 As I sit at the front of the church week by week, I listen to our intercessors leading the prayers of the people, and they all do such a great job.
 I’m especially grateful to those who pray for me and for my family as part of their prayers.
-And I’m grateful for my Mum and Dad, who pray together every night; I send them my calendar every week, and I know they use it in their prayers and ask God to bless the specific things I’m doing.
+And I’m grateful for my Mum, who prays for me every night; I send her my calendar every week and I know she uses it in her prayers and asks God to bless the specific things I’m doing in this parish.
+And she always asks me if there’s anyone else in this parish she can pray for.
 You can’t put a dollar value on that; it’s priceless.

-A word of caution here, though – let’s remember last week’s passage.
+A word of caution here, though.
 A rich person may give more dollars than a poor person, but the gift is no sacrifice to them, because they’re still giving from their spare change.
 The point is not how much we give, but how much we have left over.
 Generous giving is sacrificial giving, giving that means there are things we’d like to do that we can’t do because of it.
 That’s what Paul is recommending.

 And that leads to the third guideline: give generously, give freely, and give cheerfully.
 Verse seven says, ‘God loves a cheerful giver’.
-That’s what this entire Lent series has been about.
 God isn’t trying to make us all into miserable people who can’t even buy an ice cream cone for ourselves without feeling guilty about all the poor people who could have been helped by that $3.50!
 No – God is longing to increase our joy!
 He wants to make us happier, more cheerful people, and he knows that generosity is an infallible way to do that!